ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 RIV also depends on reliable Reference Values, as expressed by the RIM {{RIM}}.
 The definition of trust procedures for RIMs is out of scope for RIV, and the device owner is free to use any policy to validate a set of reference measurements.
 RIMs may be conveyed out-of-band or in-band, as part of the attestation process (see {{RIM-policy}}).
-But for embedded devices, where software is usually shipped as a self-contained package, RIMs signed by the manufacturer and delivered in-band may be more convenient for the device owner.
+But for network devices, where software is usually shipped as a self-contained package, RIMs signed by the manufacturer and delivered in-band may be more convenient for the device owner.

 The validity of RIV attestation results is also influenced by procedures used to create Reference Values: